-I mentioned last week in Small Changes/Big Results, that by adding or increasing your exercise, the muscle that is gained will help burn more calories, and you will lose weight faster.
+In Small Changes/Big Results, I mentioned that by adding or increasing your exercise, the muscle that is gained will help burn more calories, and you will lose weight faster.
 I want to explain a bit more on the importance of muscle.

 Muscle is valuable for many reasons, including its ability to burn calories.
 In fact, 1 pound of muscle burns about 35 calories a day, whereas 1 pound of fat burns only 2 calories.